willymcallister/willymcallister.github.io/_articles/conventional-vs-electron-current.md

 ## Conventional current is not a "kind" of current

-The term "conventional current" sets off alarms for beginners.
-This term sounds like a new or different kind of current.
-It would probably generate less confusion if everyone always said "conventional current direction".
-Whenever you see "conventional current" it is a definition of current *direction*, not a different kind of current.

 Conventional current is not an alternative "theory" for current.
 It is just a shared way of talking about current direction.

 The definition of current is short and simple,